-In accordance with Montessori philosophy, the impact of all learning is greatly amplified by exposing the children to reality.
+In accordance with Montessori philosophy, the impact of all learning is greatly amplified by presenting children with learning in real situations.
 Thus, by checking out your local topography first you can make a big impression on the children’s desire to learn and inspire them to delve deeper into the subject.

 If you have coastline where you live, talk about the different shapes and formations of peninsulas, bays, and coves.
-Moreover, remark on the surrounding cliffs and how the ocean has played a role through erosion in their formation.
+Moreover, remark on the surrounding cliffs and how the ocean has played a role in their formation through erosion.

 Family outings are a great way for kids to become aware of the environment around them

-For the inland dwellers, take a trip to the mountains or countryside and point out all the variety of hills and lakes in the area.
+For inland dwellers, take a trip to the mountains or countryside and point out all the variety of hills and lakes in the area.
 Receding glaciers at the end of the last ice age probably shaped most of them.
-Consequently, you’d be surprised by how many land and water forms you’ll encounter.
-To make it even more personal, take pictures and print them out for the next lesson.
+You’d be surprised by how many land and water forms you’ll encounter.
+To make it even more expansive, take pictures and print them out for the next lesson.